carlosperate/ArduinoCore-Template/README.md

 ## Directory Structure

+- `.github`: This folder contains a GitHub Action to do cody style check using ClangFormat and a GitHub Workflow to run the GH Action on each commit.
 - `cores`: This folder contains the Arduino Core C/C++ source code (the files that implement the Arduino API and libraries).
 - `docs`: This folder is not part of the Arduino Core, but it is used to be able